Social insurance (SI) contributions

 Health insurance (HI) contributions

-Mandatory HI contributions are applicable to both Vietnamese individuals and expatriates, except those who are employed under Vietnam home office labour contracts.
-HI contribution rates are 4.5% of total salary, with 3% contributed by the employer and 1.5% by the employee.
+Compulsory HI contributions are applicable to both Vietnamese individuals and expatriates, except those transferred from their mother companies abroad to subsidiary firms in Vietnam (i.e. assignees).
+HI contribution rates are 4.5% of the income subject to HI contribution, with 3% contributed by the employer and 1.5% by the employee.

-Salary/wage subject to HI contribution is capped at 20 times the minimum basic salary for HI contributions.
+Salary/wage subject to HI contribution is also capped at 20 times the basic salary.

 Unemployment insurance (UI) contributions

-Mandatory UI contributions are applicable to Vietnamese individuals only.
+Compulsory UI contributions are applicable to Vietnamese individuals only.
 Expatriates are exempt.
-The employer and employee contributions are 1% on gross salary each.
-The employee contribution is capped at 20 times the minimum regional salary for UI contributions.
+The employer and employee contributions are 1% on the income subject to UI contribution.
+Salary/wage subject to UI contribution is capped at 20 times the minimum regional salaries.

 Value-added tax (VAT)